- TAX INFO

 Penalties and Interest

 Failure To Timely File Return.
-You can avoid this penalty by filing your return by the due date.
 Alabama law provides a penalty of 10% of the tax due or $50.00, whichever is greater, if filed late.
-If you can show reasonable cause for filing a delinquent return, attach a full explanation to your return.
+The penalty does not apply to a tax return filed indicating no tax due or a refund.

 Failure To Timely Pay Tax.
 The penalty for not paying the tax when due is 1% of the unpaid amount for each month or fraction of a month that the tax remains unpaid.
 The maximum penalty is 25%.